apex/up/docs/04-configuration.md

 }
 ```

 Another way to mitigate cold starts is to use an uptime monitoring tool, such as [Apex Ping](https://apex.sh/ping/) which also monitors global performance, so it's a win-win!
-Use the "up" coupon for 15% off your first year if you choose to use Ping.
+Use the "up" coupon for 15% off your first year.

 [![Uptime Monitoring Tool](https://apex-software.imgix.net/ping/marketing/overview.png?compress=auto)](https://apex.sh/ping)